theobald-software/helpcenter.theobald-software.github.io/includes/components/settings/sap-data-format.md

 !!! warning
 	**Values accept only the internal SAP representation.**<br>
-	Input that does not use the internal SAP representation results in error messages. <br>
+	Input that does not use the internal SAP representation results in error messages.
-	Use the internal SAP representation. <br> Example:
+	Use the internal SAP representation.
+Example:
 	```
 	ERPConnect.ABAPProgramException: RfcInvoke failed(RFC_ABAP_MESSAGE): Enter date in the format \_.\_.\_
 	```